 Although we have customers now all over the world, our roots are still firmly in Mansfield.
 Being a small family business means we can provide you with a bespoke service either online or face to face in our shop.
 We take great pride in our product knowledge, for example we have just returned from a 5 day snowshoe camping trek in Northern Sweden which was a fabulous experience and great way to test out our outdoor skills along with products.
 If you are going anywhere cold you can be assured we can provide you with the correct advice and products to suit your individual needs.

 February 2018, Passo Tonale, Italy.
-Our most recent trip to the mountains where our 4 year old daughter Katie skied for the first time and 7 year old Ben did his first red run and skied at 3000m on the Presena glacier.
+Our 4 year old daughter Katie skied for the first time and 7 year old Ben did his first red run and skied at 3000m on the Presena glacier.
 It was minus 20c during the day but our Woolpower base layers and Canada Goose jackets kept out the cold.
 I also skied in a Paramo Enduro Jacket (pictured above) which was so comfortable to wear.